Our long-term plans for Crummock Water, Chapelhouse Reservoir and Overwater

 Crummock Water is full nearly all of the time and flood flows are easily transmitted through the system and out into the River Cocker.
 Therefore, the weir does not currently provide any flood attenuation benefit to help manage flood risk downstream.

-Removing the weir will lower the typical water level within Crummock by approximately 1.35 metres, creating greater natural storm attenuation capacity.
+Removing the weir will lower the outlet level within Crummock by approximately 1.35 metres, creating greater natural storm attenuation capacity.

 The new outlet from Crummock Water would consist of two naturalised river channels, each approximately five metres wide.
 The two new outlet channels, combined with a natural 'rougher' surface act as a throttle, holding back water during a storm event and slow the flow of water passing forward from the lake in comparison with the existing forty metre wide smooth outlet weir.